ZONESTAR3D/Upgrade-kit-guide/Bed_Leveling_Sensor/PL-08N/ABL_LCD12864.md

 ### Catch Probe Z offset
 **[:movie_camera: Catch Probe Z offset](./video/CatchOffset.gif)**
-**"Probe Z Offset"** indicates that when the sensor sensed the hot bed, the distance between the nozzle and the Z axis absolute zero point.
+**"Probe Z Offset"** indicates the distance from the nozzle to the hot bed when the sensor sensed the hot bed.
 If the sensor is installed correctly, the nozzle is always above the hot bed when the sensor sensed the hot bed, so **Probe Z Offset** is always a negative value.
-Since the sensing distance of each PL-08N sensor is different, and the actual installation height of PL-08N is also different, the **Probe Z Offset** of each machine is different too.
+Because the sensing distance of each PL-08N sensor is different, and the actual installation height of PL-08N is also different, so the **Probe Z Offset** of each machine is different too.
 You need to do ***Catch Z offset*** to get the **Probe Z Offset** before doing bed auto leveling.
 Steps as below:
 1. Do ***Montion>> Bed Leveling>> Auto HOME(Fig1).***
 2. Do ***Montion>> Bed Leveling>> Catch Z Offset(Fig2).***